Polynomial-Augmented Neural Networks (PANNs) with Weak Orthogonality Constraints for Enhanced Function and PDE Approximation: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we explore the effectiveness of \methodnames~through a series of detailed numerical experiments that compare them to a range of established methods.
 Our evaluation includes comparisons with deep neural networks (DNNs) utilizing Tanh, ReLU, and RePU activations.
-Additionally, we examine the performance of a standalone polynomial layer (PL) trained via gradient descent, which serves as a simplified version of \methodname, as well as polynomial least squares using Legendre polynomials ($L^2$). \Cref{table:baselines} lists the specific advantages and disadvantages of each baseline method.
+Additionally, we examine the performance of a standalone polynomial layer (PL) trained via gradient descent (a simplified version of \methodname) and polynomial least squares using Legendre polynomials ($L^2$). \Cref{table:baselines} lists each baseline method's specific advantages and disadvantages.
 Furthermore, the appendix includes the benchmark results against various conventional regression models.
+We chose not to compare directly with traditional PNN methods~\cite{cheng2024multilinear, fronk2023interpretable,chrysos2022ieee,chrysos2020ieee,chrysos2023regularization} as these focus solely on polynomial architectures.
+Our approach, however, combines standard DNNs with polynomial layers, thus leveraging both methods' strengths.
+Our experiments demonstrate that augmenting any NN architecture with our polynomial layer consistently improves performance.
+Future work could investigate hybridizing standard DNNs with PNN methods, potentially offering improvements beyond purely polynomial models.